Rochambeau French International School: Structure and curriculum

 All French lycées follow the academic curriculum established by the French National Ministry of Education.
 Rochambeau's faculty members are certified by the same French ministry.
 The student-faculty ratio is 10 to 1, with all courses being taught in French.
 However, English and U.S. civilization classes are taught in English, along with History classes in the International Baccalauréat section (see OIB section of this article).
 Beginning in the first year of Middle School (6ème), Spanish, German and Arabic are offered as a second language, with each student having to choose one of those languages.
 English language instruction is offered at four levels with placement depending on a student's level of proficiency: Group 1 – ESL; Group 2 – standard English; Group 3 – Honors English; and Group 4—OIB English.
 During the Terminale year, Groups 1 and 2 and Groups 3 and 4 are combined, and a separate Group is created for the OIB section.
 In addition, students may enroll in a Latin class, which is made available to them at the beginning of Middle School and continues on until the final year of High School.
 Theater, Cinema, Art and Music may be chosen separately as optional classes during the first year of High School.

-Course load

-During the final three years of secondary education, Rochambeau students often carry a course load of 37 to 40 hours per week, with a corresponding amount of homework.
-School hours are 8:30 a.m. to 3:20 p.m. or 5:30 p.m for upperclassmen, depending on each student's schedule.
-Given the long school day and heavy academic load, students have little time to pursue extracurricular activities.
-However, various activities are organized by different student groups, including a talent show, which takes place before December break and features students presenting particular talents.
-Sports, such as swimming, rugby, basketball, volleyball or soccer, are accessible to students of different grades.
-Rochambeau also celebrates the Fête de la francophonie, emphasizing the diverse francophone cultures from which the various students come.